-- Falls Park on the Reedy- Ranked one of the nation’s top parks, Greensville’s park is a 32-acre park that runs right next to downtown Greensville.
-Come see the falls park waterfall, enchanting at night as it lit up with lights, and walk along the park’s nice paths.
+- Falls Park on the Reedy- Ranked one of the nation’s top parks, Greenville’s Park is a 32-acre park that runs right next to downtown Greenville.
+Come see the Falls Park waterfall, enchanting at night as it lit up with lights, and walk along the park’s nice paths.
 The grass is green, and it’s a great place to walk your dog, jog, or play with the kids.

-- Greensville Zoo- Opened in 1960, Greensville has been loved by residents and visitors for many years.
+- Greenville Zoo- Opened in 1960, Greenville has been loved by residents and visitors for many years.
 On 14 acres, you can see all kinds of exotic animals that are being well cared for by the zoo and its workers.
 There are educational zoo visits, the zoo at night trips, and the zoo for tots trips so the whole family can enjoy the trip!

 16) Cary, NC

 Cary is North Carolina’s seventh-largest city, so you can imagine there are lots of things going on here!
 Cary is just under a 3-hour drive from Charlotte and is perfect for a weekend trip or even a day trip!

 It’s currently one of the fastest-growing towns in the South and has some of the most versatile restaurants, local shops, and entertainment around.
 Not to mention the wide variety of outdoor activities there as well.

 - The Umstead Hotel- The Umstead Hotel is a luxury resort located on acres of lakeside property right in Cary.
 At the Umstead, there are lovely spa accommodations and delicious dining options, and the rooms themselves are comfortable with gorgeous views.
 This is a popular place for weddings or business meetings.
 If you need a 5-star place to stay the next time you’re in Cary, The Umstead Hotel should be at the top of your list!